Garam Masala Recipe (Better Than Store-Brought)

 Instructions

-• First take the whole spices one by one.
-Then check for stones, chaff or any hidden mold in them.
+• First sort through the spices for stones, chaff or any hidden mold in them.

 • Discard the stones, chaff or husks.
 If there are any insects or mold or fungi, then discard the spices.
 Don’t use them.